nationalarchives/design-system/src/styles/templates/index.md

 ---
 layout: collection-page.njk
-title: Page template
+title: Templates
-description: Use the TNA Frontend base template to create consistent page layouts.
+description: Use the provided templates to create consistent layouts.
 group: styles
 subGroup: layout
 ---

 {% from "partials/example.njk" import example %}

+## Base page template

 A template is included in [TNA Frontend](https://github.com/nationalarchives/tna-frontend) that has support for the blocks specified below.